sorinboia/hugo-f5xc-experience/content/010_intro/_index.md

 Welcome to the F5 Distributed Cloud Services ( F5XC ) workshop .
-During the wokshop you will experience the infrastructe and security capabilities of F5XC that can help you easaly and quickly pubilsh and secure your applications.
+During the wokshop you will experience the infrastructe and security capabilities of F5XC that can help you easily and quickly pubilsh and secure your applications.